 Its formation into a company and partnership with OPPO, as well as some amount of controversy arising from that, has not put a damper on CyanogenMod‘s activities.
 As previously shared, they have mighty ambitious plans up

-Nexus Q media streamer was short-lived, and canceled shortly after being revealed at last years Google I/O event.
+Google’s Nexus Q media streamer was short-lived, and canceled shortly after being revealed at last years Google I/O event.
 With no word on a replacement at this years show, we’re now seeing its successor hit the FCC.
-A new Google device branded as H840 DEVICE has cleared the FCC this week (product code H2G2-42, an apparent play on The Hitchhiker’s Guide to the Galaxy) and it has our interest piqued.

-banished the Nexus Q from the Play Store a while back, however it looks like the device isn’t totally dead yet.
-Well, it may be in the eyes of Google, however the folks at CyanogenMod have just released the first nightly build for the media streaming device that never really took off.
+Google may have banished the Nexus Q from the Play Store a while back, however it looks like the device isn’t totally dead yet.
+Well, it may be in the eyes of Google, however the folks at CyanogenMod have just released the

-Google to reintroduce the poorly-executed Nexus Q media streaming device, we’ve got some bad news for you.
-Google has removed the device from its Nexus landing page, which suggests that it may not be coming back anytime soon.
-In fact, Google may have decided to pull the plug entirely, as the Nexus landing page is now only populated by the Nexus 4, Nexus 7, and Nexus 10.
+If you’ve been waiting for Google to reintroduce the poorly-executed Nexus Q media streaming device, we’ve got some bad news for you.
+Google has removed the device from its Nexus landing page, which suggests that it

 Google has issued a set of updates for multiple applications today, and a few were worth mentioning.
 First up was Google Movies & TV, but that wasn’t anything special.
 The important ones are YouTube and the Nexus Q